zulip/zulip/docs/testing/continuous-integration.md

 * bionic-production-build-python3.6
 * bionic-production-install-python3.6
+* xenial-legacy

 The `production-build` job builds a Zulip release tarball, which is then installed in a fresh container in the `production-install` job;
 various Nagios and other checks are run to confirm the installation worked.

+The xenial-legacy tests are just designed to ensure we give the right error messages when trying to install or upgrade a Xenial system to master.

 ### Configuration